WASHING AND CARE OF YOUR NEW DRESS

 Do not hang in direct sunlight as this can cause fabric fading

-Most fabrics are washable with care but not all are colourfast so it is important to take particular care if your dress has more than one colour fabric, especially if one is dark and one light.
+Washing is undertaken at your own risk but most fabrics are washable with care but not all are colourfast so it is important to take particular care if your dress has more than one colour fabric, especially if one is dark and one light.
 Washing is undertaken at your own risk!!!!
 Satin Bias Binding particularly in dark colours and black can leave marks on lighter coloured fabrics so if washing a dress with satin binding ensure that this is not in contact with lighter fabric whilst wet and drying.

 Some of the dyes used in dancewear fabrics, particularly the very bright and fluorescent colours such as neon red can cause dark marks on the fabric after washing.
 We believe that this is caused by moisture being retained in the fabric for long periods and this problem is less likely to occur if drying can be effected quickly.
 The fabric suppliers will not guarantee their fabrics against colour run or any other problems which occur through washing and recommend that they are not washed.